 While interning in Dublin everyone will want to also save time for exploring; whether that is within Ireland or branching out into other countries is completely up to you.
 I participated in a Global Experience internship in Dublin in summer 2013 and I am excited to share my experiences to give you an idea of what traveling in Ireland is like.
 To start with, Ireland is a small country, about the same size as some small US states; a bus or train ride across the entire country will take no more than three or four hours.
 Because of that, any city you want to visit in Ireland can be made into a long day trip or a weekend away and it is easy to find somewhere to stay either in a hostel or through Airbnb.
 Here are the top methods of traveling outside of Dublin and a few little tips that will help you avoid snafus along the way.

 There are two ways to travel around Ireland without a car: bus or rail.
 Fares for both of these vary depending on destination, but I found the bus to be slightly less expensive for long distance excursions.
 Bus Éireann is the most popular company, and they have many stations and stops all over Ireland.
 Tickets can be bought either online or at the station and then you just wait for your bus to arrive!
 Something to also consider while in Dublin is that there are pre-planned excursions through the Dublin internship program with Global Experiences so check out what is already planned before you decide where you will go.
-Typical out of town trips as part of having a GE internship in Dublin is a visit to the Cliffs of Moher.
+Typical out of town trips usually include a visit to the Cliffs of Moher.
 If you are going at it alone, though, you might consider stopping off in Galway afterwards or maybe even spending the weekend there on a separate trip.

 My Favorite Day Trips: